poppyclark/ridethereef/_posts/2020-10-04-reef-safe-suncreams-brands.md

 A brand that puts animals and the environment first- Supported by The Vegan Society and PETA as a 100% cruelty-free brand, now and always.

-They use the font- 'Accent Graphic by G'-Type in 'medium' in all black.
+They use the font- **'Accent Graphic by G'-Type in 'medium**' in all black.
 Their logo is the word 'TROPIC' in a soft black colour, wrapped into a half oval shape with a leaf hanging off of the top left corner.

 More similar to Green People than Sun Bum but with the same ethos of leaving minimal damage to our coral.

 ![](../uploads/reef-suncream.webp)

-Something I have noticed when looking at these brands is that the colouring of the logos are all identical, with mainly white packaging, black fonts, and orange logos.
+Something I have noticed when looking at these brands is that the colouring of the logos are all identical, all orange/ yellow, which I feel represents the colour of the sun.

+They also all use white packaging (with exception to new brand lines which still stick to a neutral colour palette) and they all have black fonts.

 These suncreams all have much in common and in more than one way, not only do they all have similar typography and colour schemes , but their passion for the environment and the animals is what shines through and is what sells in this niche market.